Brothel: Legal status

 In a few countries, prostitution and operating a brothel is legal and regulated.
 The degree of regulation varies widely by country.
 Most of these countries allow brothels, at least in theory, as they are considered to be less problematic than street prostitution.
 In parts of Australia, brothels are legal and regulated.
 Regulation includes planning controls and licensing and registration requirements, and there may be other restrictions.
 However, the existence of licensed brothels does not stop illegal brothels from operating.
 According to a report in the Australian Daily Telegraph, illegal brothels in Sydney in 2009 outnumbered licensed operations by four to one; while in Queensland only 10% of prostitution happens in licensed brothels, with the rest being either independent sex workers (which is legal) or illegal operations.

 The introduction of legal brothels in Queensland was to help improve the safety of sex workers, punters (customers of prostitution), and the community at large and reduce crime.
 This may have been successful in many ways in Queensland, with The Viper Room being one of the most well known, clean, safe and most highly regarded brothels in Brisbane and Queensland.
 The Netherlands has one of the most liberal prostitution policies in the world, and attracts sex tourists from many other countries.
 Amsterdam is well known for its red-light district and is a destination for sex tourism.
 Germany also has very liberal prostitution laws.
 The largest brothel in Europe is the Pascha in Cologne.
-Although the Dumas Hotel in Butte, Montana operated legally from 1890 until 1982, brothels are currently illegal throughout the United States, except in rural Nevada; prostitution outside these licensed brothels is illegal throughout the state.
+Although the Dumas Hotel in Butte, Montana operated legally from 1890 until 1982, brothels are currently illegal throughout the United States, except in 10 rural counties in Nevada.
+Prostitution outside of the 19 licensed brothels operating in 6 of those 10 counties is illegal throughout the state.
 All forms of prostitution are illegal in Clark County, which contains the Las Vegas–Paradise metropolitan area.